+The product also seeks to have a carbon intensity level lower than the Index.
 The Investment Manager monitors the carbon intensity of companies in which the product invests.
 Carbon intensity is a measure of greenhouse gas emissions, in tonnes, relative to the revenue of the company or portfolio.
 The Investment Manager obtains carbon intensity data from the Data Provider.